TungstenLabs/iObfs/README.md

 The framework contains a header that exposes a `GoIobfs4proxyMain();` function (the original `main()` from obfs4proxy).
 Note that this function must be called inside an NSThread subclass, otherwise your iOS app will be blocked on that function call.
 You can use `ObfsThread.h` and `ObfsThread.m` from this repo to do this for you.

+In the future, iObfs will wrap the build script, `Iobfs4proxy.framework`, and `ObfsThread` utilities in a framework using Carthage to improve reusability -- [see branch](https://github.com/mtigas/iObfs/tree/framework).
+A [go compilation issue](https://github.com/golang/go/issues/12896) prevents this from working at the moment.

 Please see the [GitHub issues](https://github.com/mtigas/iObfs/issues) for known issues and caveats.

 ---